Judicial Language Project

 Students who work in this project identify the objectionable language, state why it is objectionable, and propose more acceptable ways of saying the same thing.
 The goal of this project is to make the public and the judiciary aware of language that is demeaning or insulting to women, children, and other victims of violence.

 How do I get involved?

 Every year the project takes on new students and trains them to do various tasks within the project.
 Students will learn how to identify inappropriate language, how to use socio-linguistic research to explain why the language is inappropriate along with suggesting appropriate alternatives.
 Students can even earn the opportunity to write letters to courts and lobby for change.

-To get involved e-mail the current student director of the project, Megan Mitchell, for more information.
+To get involved e-mail the current student director of the project, Katelyn Marden, for more information.